Program Websites:

 EDUC 35550: SCIENCE METHODS P5 ELEM: 4 Hour(s)

-SCIENCE METHODS FOR P-5 ELEMENTARY ~ This course will examine, analyze, evaluate, and create developmentally appropriate, inquiry-based science curricula for pre-primary through elementary-aged children in accordance with guidelines established by the CAEP Elementary Standards, NAEYC Standards, the Ohio Learning Standards, and the Ohio Standards for the Teaching Profession.
+SCIENCE METHODS FOR P-5 ELEMENTARY ~ This course will examine, analyze, evaluate, and create developmentally appropriate, inquiry-based science curricula for pre-primary through elementary-aged children in accordance with guidelines established by the Ohio Learning Standards for Science, the Ohio P-5 Standards, and the Ohio Standards for the Teaching Profession.
 Curricular development will be situated in the context of family and community, and will entail age appropriate and individually appropriate components.
-Pre-service teachers will practice implementation of curricula via instructional practices that are inclusive of children who are typically and atypically developing, through a continuous cycle of assessment, integrated curriculum development, and instructional planning.
+Pre-service teachers will practice implementation of curricula via instructional practices that are inclusive of all students, through a continuous cycle of assessment, integrated curriculum development, and instructional planning.
 Establishment of learning environments that promote conceptual development in children through active learning is emphasized.
 Taken concurrently with Social Studies Methods and Mathematics Methods for P-5 Elementary.
 Clinical experience is required.
 Prerequisite: Admission to the Teacher Education Program and permission.

 EDUC 35650: SOC STUDIES METHODS P5 ELEM: 4 Hour(s)

-SOCIAL STUDIES METHODS FOR P-5 ELEMENTARY EDUCATION ~ This course will examine, analyze, evaluate and create social studies curricula form elementary aged children in accordance with guidelines established by the Ohio Learning Standards in Social Studies, the CAEP Elementary Teacher Preparation Standards, NAEYC Standards, and the Ohio Standards for the Teaching Profession.
+SOCIAL STUDIES METHODS FOR P-5 ELEMENTARY EDUCATION ~ This course will examine, analyze, evaluate and create social studies curricula form elementary aged children in accordance with guidelines established by the Ohio Learning Standards in Social Studies, Ohio P-5 Standards, and the Ohio Standards for the Teaching Profession.
 Curricular development will be situated in the context of family and community, and will entail age appropriate and individually appropriate components.
 Teacher candidates will practice implementation of curricula via instructional practices that are inclusive of all students and which includes a continuous cycle of assessment, integrated curriculum development, instructional planning and reflection.
-Establishment of learning environments that promote conceptual development in children through active learning is emphasized.
+Establishment of learning environments that promote conceptual development in children through active learning and creativity is emphasized.
+Taken concurrently with Science Methods and Math Methods for P-5 Elementary.
 Clinical experience is required.
-Class will meet face-to-face for all course hours.
-Students should expect to spend a minimum of 8-10 hours per week on readings, assignments, and lesson planning
+Prerequisite: Admission to the Teacher Education Program and permission.

 EDUC 35750: MATH METHODS P-5 ELEMENTARY: 4 Hour(s)

-MATHEMATICS METHODS FOR P-5 ELEMENTARY ~ This course will examine, analyze, evaluate, and create developmentally appropriate, mathematics curricula for pre-primary and elementary-aged children (P-5) in accordance with guidelines established by the National Association for the Education of Young Children, the current Ohio Academic Content Standards, CAEP Elementary Standards, and the Standards for Ohio Educators.
+MATHEMATICS METHODS FOR P-5 ELEMENTARY ~ This course will examine, analyze, evaluate, and create developmentally appropriate, mathematics curricula for pre-primary and elementary-aged children (P-5) in accordance with guidelines established by the Ohio Learning Standards for Mathematics, the Ohio P-5 Standards, and the Ohio Standards for the Teaching Profession.
 Curricular development will be situated in the context of family and community, and will entail age appropriate and individually appropriate components.
-Pre-service teachers will practice implementation of curricula via instructional practices that are inclusive of children who are typically and atypically developing, through a continuous cycle of assessment, integrated curriculum development, and instructional planning.
+Pre-service teachers will practice implementation of curricula via instructional practices that are inclusive of all students, through a continuous cycle of assessment, integrated curriculum development, and instructional planning.
 Establishment of learning environments that promote conceptual development in children through active learning is emphasized.
+Taken concurrently with Social Studies Methods and Science Methods for Elementary.
 Clinical experience is required.
+Prerequisite: Admission to the Teacher Education Program and permission.

 EDUC 36100: TEACHING RDG IN CONTENT AREA: 3 Hour(s)